 Having an experienced civil rights attorney begins with retaining a law firm that knows how wrongful conviction cases work.
 Our attorneys have worked with numerous clients to clear their names and win them the compensation they deserve.
 We understand the relevant statutes and what sort of evidence must be brought to fight for our clients.

-When you hire us to represent you, we immediately get to work investigating how the wrongful conviction happened.
+When you hire us to represent you, we immediately get to work investigating how the wrongful conviction and imprisonment happened.
 That may include interviewing witnesses, reviewing the evidence, reading court transcripts, deposing individuals who can explain what occurred, and more.

 Once your case is ready, we bring it to trial as a civil lawsuit.
 It may be possible to settle your claim out of court, an option we will explore as the case develops.
 We will also work to win you the maximum award available under law and to specifically demand compensation for the services you will need to start getting your life back on track.